EgorovGordei/FormalLanguages_PracticalTask/Readme.md

 it is helpful for last step as now it is possible to create a word starting in any node

 ### 4) Finding longest prefix in L reversed
 Programm reads reversed word from input letter by letter and tries to go to the next state in DFA.
-When it can not do this - it has found the longest suffix in L
+When it can not do this - it has found the longest prefix in L reversed which equals to the longest suffix in L